vincentjzy/OpenCorr/README.md

 >2022.05.03, Estimation of parallax for epipolar constraint aided matching, and an example of stereo matching and reconstruction combining the methods using SIFT feature and epipolar constraint.
 >
 >2022.06.23, Release DVC module, which includes 3D FFTCC and 3D ICGN algorithms.
 The related modules are expanded accordingly.
+>
+>2022.10.13, Fix the VRAM leak issue of GPU accelerated ICGN module.

 # Instructions